 The Unpredictability of Squamous Cell Carcinoma

-Two days before surgery, as I looked in the mirror in the morning, I noticed dried blood on my face.
-I had a few places on my face that had been bleeding and scabbing over which my doctor was going to remove, but this was on the tip of my nose.
+Two days before surgery, I looked in the mirror in the morning and I noticed dried blood on my face.
+I had a few places on my face that had been bleeding and scabbing which my doctor was going to remove, but this was on the tip of my nose.
 And the day before, I had nothing on the tip of my nose.
-While this was bothersome, I planned on mentioning it to my doctor the day of surgery.
+While this was bothersome, I planned on mentioning it to my doctor on the day of surgery.

 Do not wait to have painful new areas checked